-Own a 2011-2016 GMC Sierra Duramax Diesel 2500 HD or 3500 HD?
-The GMC Sierra diesel engine you paid a $5,000 premium for is allegedly equipped with three cheat devices that allow your vehicle to emit illegal levels of deadly NOx emissions.
-You may be entitled to compensation or a buyback.
-Fill out the form to find out your rights »
+Own a 2011-2016 Chevy Silverado or GMC Sierra Duramax Diesel 2500 HD or 3500 HD?
+The diesel engine you paid a $5,000 premium for is allegedly equipped with emissions-increasing devices and emits unexpectedly high levels of unhealthy NOx pollution.

 AFFECTED VEHICLES